rick-maclean/Journal-of-the-Whills/opening_crawl.md

 ```

-Episode IV: A New Hope
+Episode IV: A New Hope (A CHANGE IS MADE)

 It is a period of civil war.
 Rebel spaceships,
 striking from a hidden base, have won their first